Bang crash! Watch out! Duck! Hang on! Oh no! Here we go again!

 I’d love to hear, drop me a line.

-Do you feel overwhelmed in business?
-Operating in crisis management mode, running around from urgent problem to emergency all day long, extinguishing brush fires along the way?
+Do you feel overwhelmed or stuck in your business?
+Are you operating in crisis management mode, running around from urgent problem to emergency all day long, extinguishing brush fires along the way?
 Do you feel like you will never reach your goals because your day is so chaotic that you don’t have time to think (let alone eat or sleep!)?
-To help you answer those questions for yourself, I’ve created two Whirlpool surveys and reports.
-The Big Whirlpool Report is free and accessed here and a smaller self analysis version will be available soon.

 If so, you might be stuck, trying to paddle your way out of a violent business whirlpool without even realising it – a situation that is not only stressful but also unsustainable.